Can businesses still cold call under GDPR? YES THEY CAN!!

 GDPR regulations provide strict guidelines on the use of personal data including phone numbers.
 It goes without saying that this has an impact on any data-driven marketing channel, not least of which telemarketing.

 Since the regulations have taken effect, we’ve had many discussions with both existing and prospective clients to give assurance of what they can and cannot do under GDPR.
 In particular, whether they can use personal data to cold call individuals without explicit consent to continue to promote their products and services.
 The simple answer is YES.
-The new legislation does allow businesses to cold call but ensures this is done in a responsible way, only where there is a ‘Legitimate interest’ to do so, and where the interests, rights and freedoms of the individual are protected.
+Both under GDPR and, more recently, the UK Data (Use and Access) Act 2025 businesses can still cold call but the legislation ensures this is done in a responsible way, only where there is a ‘Legitimate interest’ to do so, and where the interests, rights and freedoms of the individual are protected.

 Whilst legitimate interest is a flexible option for processing personal data, it is not a lazy, catch-all workaround.
 It is a solid legal basis under which reputable businesses can continue to market their products and services responsibly.
 There are some simple steps that need to be taken to weigh the balance between business interests and the rights of the individual, but using readily available resources, this need not be onerous.

-Now the dust has settled and panic died down, let’s understand how legitimate interest applies as a legal basis for cold calling.
-We will then look at the simple steps you need to take when marketing under ‘Legitimate interest’, and some of the handy resources available to help you do so.
+We look at how legitimate interest applies as a legal basis for cold calling.
+We explore the simple steps you need to take when marketing under 'Legitimate interest' and highlight some useful resources that will help you do so.

 GDPR regulations set out six lawful bases under which a business can use personal data legally as part of their business activities.
 At least one of these must apply whenever you process personal data.
 Four of the six clauses cover very specific scenarios and it is fairly clear how and when these apply.
 Clauses a) and f) are the two that are most relevant in the discussion around direct marketing, so let’s dig into the detail a little more.